Get Your Motor Running

 believe that ye receive them, and ye shall have them.”

 To be effective, our affirmations must clearly reflect truth.
-If we affirm that a goal will be achieved two months from now, the mind will forever keep the achievement of that goal two months into the future.
+If we affirm that a goal will be achieved two months from now, the achievement will always be kept two months away.
 We must think, speak, and act the achievement of our goal into the now.
 Please contemplate this message deeply.
 When we “live” an event, we do so “now.”
-All there is, is NOW.
+All there is, is Now.
 When we eat a meal, go for a walk, or watch a movie, we can only do so now.
-It is only “now” that any of these experiences are “alive.”
+Only “now” are our experiences “alive.”
 This quirky paradox might be expressed as follows:

 Dare to dream (and care for one another).